What is a Living Funeral?

 What's the difference between a Living Funeral and an actual funeral?

 Living Funerals are for the living.
 They do not involve coffins nor do they impose exorbitant costs and waste.
 Living Funerals are for anyone who is curious to face his or her own mortality through guided meditation.
 The ceremony's intention is not to function as an actual funeral where family and friends are invited to celebrate the end of a life.
 Instead, it is a deeply personal opportunity to reflect and exam life choices.
 Participants will be given an opportunity to write their final words and will be guided through a death meditation that strips away all earthly attachments.

 Is this private or will others be around?
 Can I invite friends and family?

 The online ceremony is offered privately, one-on-one; just you and our guided practitioner Donna Baker.
-We occasionally offer group sessions for up to 8 participants.
-It is first-come, first-served and open to the public.
+The in-person workshop is limited to 10 participants.
+It's first-come, first-served and open to the public.
 You're welcome to invite anyone to sign up and attend the group session with you although some prefer not to share this intimate experience with those they know personally.
 In that case, booking a private ceremony may be what you’re looking for.

 Do I have to be at the end of my life to experience a Living Funeral?

 No. This ceremony benefits any person who is curious to face their own mortality and practice letting go of earthly attachments.